McGossy/RedditSaveSwapper/README.md

 # Future additions:
--GUI interface with plenty of user prompts.
+-GUI interface with plenty of user prompts

--Ability to maintain just one account instead of requiring two to use.
+-Ability to maintain just one account instead of requiring two to use

--Sorting saved posts by subreddit for either account -Ability to sort saved comments as well as submissions -Possibly changing classes to use inheritance, since they share a lot of the same aspects -Possibly create a mock-up reddit page that allows for live sorting without changing your save structure : Long shot, no clue how to achieve this
+-Sorting saved posts by subreddit for either account

+-Ability to sort saved comments as well as submissions

+-Possibly changing classes to use inheritance, since they share a lot of the same aspects

+-Possibly create a mock-up reddit page that allows for live sorting without changing your save structure : Long shot, no clue how to achieve this